TwoGuysFromKabul/xenqtt/README.txt

 The xenqtt.jar in each release folder is the same as the xenqtt-version.jar.
 It is supplied for convenience when running XenQTT applications.
 The versioned JAR is better suited when using it as a dependency in another application.

+0.9.3
+	Fixed bug in latency stats collection
+	Fixed issue where log4j was required when using the APIs.
+Now logging is disabled in log4j is not found.

 0.9.2
 	Added max in-flight messages configuration to MQTT client.
 	Moved all command line application logs to ./logs directory.